shyams2012/Go_mini_project/README.md

 # Mini Project

 # How to run project
-*Create a database having name "mini_project" in mysql
+*Create a database having name "mini_project" in mysql.

-*Create .env file and give appropriate username and password as shown in .env_example file
+*Create .env file and give appropriate username and password as given in .env_example file as shown below.

+MYSQL_USERNAME=username

+MYSQL_PASS=your_password

 & run below command